 With increased resolve and a commitment to focus, I started the fourth game strong.
 But after establishing a superior position, my play became haphazard and I dug myself into a hole.
-Its conclusion would have produced exciting commentary for chess aficionados, but I will spare you the details.
-In short, Dan offered an intriguing gambit and I went for it.
-Though he played his endgame without fault, somehow I emerged victorious.
-Garnering one win out of four, however, was not the outcome I expected.
+Its conclusion would have produced exciting commentary for chess aficionados, but I will spare you the details.Can you do multitasking?
+Click To Tweet

 Though I hate to lose, I am proud of how well Dan played.
-His academic focus on his engineering studies have served him well, developing his mental acuity and increasing his logical thinking.
+His academic focus on his engineering studies had served him well, developing his mental acuity and increasing his logical thinking.
 I am so pleased.

-I, on the other hand, am dismayed at my difficulty in concentrating and propensity for the quick versus quality moves.
+I, on the other hand, was dismayed at my difficulty in concentrating and propensity for the quick versus quality moves.
 The culprit, I fear, is years of trying to multitask (which is really only an illusion).
 Now, when I try to stop multitasking, I can’t.
 Rarely can I concentrate on a single chore without spurious thoughts impeding my focus.